netgroup/kubernetes-playground/README.md

 #### Use Libvirt as provider

-In order to use libvirt as provider you need to set the variable `vagrant_provider` inside [`defaults.yaml`](defaults.yaml)
+In order to use libvirt as provider you need to set the value of `vagrant_provider` variable to `libvirt` inside `env.yaml`.

-      vagrant_provider: libvirt

-Vagrant needs to know that you want to use libvirt and not default VirtualBox.
-Then you can use the option `--provider=libvirt`, or you can setup environment variable
+Vagrant needs to know that you want to use libvirt and not default VirtualBox, then you can use the option `--provider=libvirt.

-      export VAGRANT_DEFAULT_PROVIDER=libvirt

 ### Cleaning up and re-provisioning